-ELLIS fellows/scholars may nominate PhD students or postdocs who are working with them to become ELLIS PhD students or postdocs in the academic or industry track.
+ELLIS fellows, scholars or unit faculty (see below) may nominate PhD students or postdocs who are working with them to become ELLIS PhD students or postdocs in the academic or industry track.
 Note that postdocs of either track and PhD industry track candidates are currently only recruited via nomination.

 In order to become an ELLIS PhD student or postdoc in either track, the following requirements must be fulfilled:

-- The advisors: 1 ELLIS fellow/scholar + 1 ELLIS fellow/scholar/member
+- The advisors: 1 ELLIS fellow/scholar + 1 ELLIS fellow/scholar/member, both based in Europe

 Additional requirements specific to the academic track:

-- Location: The two institutions must be located in different countries.
+- Location: The two institutions must be located in different European* countries.

 Additional requirements specific to the industry track: